Lucas Rosa: Real Valladolid

 On 27 May 2021, Rosa signed a four-year contract with Spanish club Real Valladolid, initially assigned to the reserve team, Real Valladolid Promesas, playing in the Primera Federación.
 He was a regular starter for the B team during the 2021–22 season, making 25 appearances and scoring his first professional goal against Calahorra on 16 April 2022.

 Rosa was promoted to the Real Valladolid first team for the 2022–23 season.
-He made his senior debut for the club on 19 October 2022, starting in a 4–1 La Liga defeat against Celta de Vigo.
+He made his senior debut for the club on 19 October 2022, starting in a 4–1 La Liga defeat against Celta.
 He made his Copa del Rey debut on 12 November against Barbadás.
 He featured regularly throughout the season, making 17 La Liga appearances and 3 Copa del Rey appearances as Valladolid suffered relegation.
-In the 2023–24 season, Rosa was a key player in Segunda División, making 35 league appearances and scoring once as the team achieved immediate promotion back to La Liga.
+In the 2023–24 season, Rosa was a key player in the Segunda División, making 35 league appearances and scoring once as the team achieved immediate promotion back to La Liga.
 He continued as a regular starter in La Liga during the first half of the 2024–25 season, making 21 league appearances before his transfer.
 In total, he played 80 times for the Real Valladolid first team, scoring once.

 Ajax

-On 4 February 2025, Rosa returned to the Netherlands, joining Eredivisie side Ajax on a contract until 30 June 2029.
-He made his debut for the club on 13 February 2025, starting in a 2–0 away victory against Union Saint-Gilloise in the UEFA Europa League knockout round play-offs.
+On 4 February 2025, Rosa moved to the Netherlands, joining Eredivisie side Ajax on a contract until 30 June 2029.
+He made his debut for the club on 13 February 2025, starting in a 2–0 away victory against Union SG in the UEFA Europa League knockout round play-offs.
 He subsequently made appearances in both the Eredivisie and the Europa League, including a notable performance against PSV Eindhoven on 30 March.